 A larger percentage of clients had tenant/landlord problems at last assessment than at first assessment.
 In some cases, this could reflect greater advocacy for their family on the part of tenants who have participated in education programs, according to program staff.
 The percentage of clients whose most recent tenant/landlord relationship failed increased from 30 percent at first assessment to 43 percent at last assessment (Figure 30).
-Four of the seven clients who had their most recent tenant/landlord relationship fail at first assessment continued to have failed relationships at last assessment, two needed program services to resolve disputes with their landlord in the current quarter, and one did not need program services for tenant/landlord resolution.
-Three of the eight clients who needed program services to resolve tenant/landlord disputes at first assessment ended up having their most recent relationship fail at last assessment.
-Of the eight clients who did not need program services for tenant/landlord resolution at first assessment, four clients continued to not need services, one needed services, and the other three ended up having their most recent relationship fail at last assessment.
+Four of the seven clients who had their most recent tenant/landlord relationship fail at first assessment continued to have failed relationships at last assessment, two needed program services to resolve disputes with their landlord in the current quarter, and one did not need program services for tenant/landlord disputes at first assessment ended up having their most recent relationship fail at last assessment.
+Of the eight clients who did not need program services for tenant/landlord resolution at first assessment, four clients continued to not need services, and the other three ended up having their most recent relationship fail at last assessment.